 Smoked Salmon Pasta

-Pull out a large saucepan and fill with at least 8 cups of water.
+- Pull out a large saucepan and fill with at least 8 cups of water.
 Bring to a rolling boiling and add salt.
 Drop in your pasta and cook according to the package directions.

-While the pasta is cooking, slice the salmon into thin slivers.
+- While the pasta is cooking, slice the salmon into thin slivers.

-Drain the pasta well and return it to the saucepan over low heat.
+- Drain the pasta well and return it to the saucepan over low heat.

-Add the salmon, lemon zest, chives, and 4 tablespoons cream to the pasta and stir well to combine.
+- Add the salmon, lemon zest, chives, and 4 tablespoons cream to the pasta and stir well to combine.
 If the pasta seems dry, add more cream, 1 tablespoon at a time.

-Season to taste with salt and pepper.
+- Season to taste with salt and pepper.
 Be careful here, as smoked salmon can be quite salty in itself, so you'll want to sneak a taste before seasoning.
 Serve immediately.

-Recipe Testers Reviews
+Recipe Testers’ Reviews

 Wow.
-This simple yet elegant pasta is on the list for a dinner party first course.
+This simple yet elegant pasta with smoked salmon is on the list for a dinner party first course.
 My devious little brain is already planning a menu for whenever I can have people over.
 The heavy cream mellows out the smokiness of the salmon, and the chives and lemon zest are perfectly balanced.

 We used some fresh linguine rather than dry pasta.
 The portion size of the salmon seemed small so I added an extra ounce, which turned out to be perfect.
 Next time I make it I’ll increase the cream to 6 tablespoons, as the fresh pasta can certainly absorb the liquid.

-This easily serves 2 people.
+This creamy salmon pasta recipe easily serves 2 people.
 I had a little bit of pasta leftover, so I made a breakfast carbonara the next morning.
 I nuked the pasta at 20% for 2 minutes, then scrambled 2 eggs with a tablespoon of cream and 2 tablespoons of Parmesan, adding the pasta and a bit more smoked salmon about halfway through the scramble to bring it all together.
 A good topping of fresh black pepper and it was wonderful!

-This is an easy and delicious recipe.
+This is an easy and delicious smoked salmon pasta recipe.
 I didn’t need to add or remove anything and the instructions were easy to follow.
 Perfect for a rush lunch or dinner because the final result is a very flavorful spaghetti.
 I accompanied it with Caesar salad and avocado.
 Very, very yummy!!!

 I’m always on the hunt for recipes that stretch an expensive ingredient while also making it the star of the show, and this recipe did exactly that.
 The noodles and cream created a subtle backdrop to the smoked salmon and complemented the strong flavor the smoked salmon brought to the table.
 This dish was easy to put together, and the portions are perfect if you are cooking for 1 or 2.